Alnu73/my-useful-scripts/README.md

 Measure the execution time of a command and show a summary of the collected times.

 ### [scrupload](https://github.com/Alnu73/my-useful-scripts/blob/main/scrupload.sh)
-Take a screenshot and upload it on Google Drive.
+Take a screenshot and upload it on Google Drive (WIP).